 My preference is for fresh, organic, in-season (summer) blueberries.
-These will be the most sweet and tasty.
+These will be the most sweet and tasty for this blueberry salad dressing.
 But if they are not in season, I prefer frozen.
 The winter blueberries flown in from Chile just don’t taste as good.
-Frozen berries are usually picked at the height of ripeness so flavor-wise they are better.
+Frozen berries are usually picked at the height of ripeness, so flavor-wise, they are better.
 Just be sure to measure them while they are still frozen, then thaw before making the vinaigrette.

 Taste one of the blueberries before starting.
 If it is super sweet and flavorful, you may want to start with just half of the sweetener, You can easily add more.
 If your berries are very tart, start with the full amount of sweetener.

 Vinaigrettes are a combination of sweet, sour, bitter and salt.
 The blueberries and agave (or maple syrup or honey) are the sweet elements.
 Vinegar is obviously the sour element.
 Garlic and extra virgin olive oil add the bitter.
 And of course we add salt to bring this blueberry salad dressing together.